Learning Objectives

 *Training content will be available to participants for 90 days after registration*

-EMDRIA Credits: This training is pending approval for 2 EMDRIA CreditsA certificate for ECs is included in the price of the training (Approval # 22025-xx).
+EMDRIA Credits: This training is pending approval for 2 EMDRIA CreditsA certificate for ECs is included in the price of the training (Approval # 22025-DL24).

 ADA Assistance: Workshops provided by the Manhattan Center for Trauma Studies are ADA compliant.
 If you are in need of assistance please contact us at [email protected].